 Lisbon in 2 Days: everything you need to know

-If you are thinking of a weekend getaway to Lisbon, check out this guide to visit the Portuguese capital in 48 hours.
+If you're thinking about taking a weekend getaway to Lisbon, check out this guide to visiting the Portuguese capital in 48 hours

 Lisbon in 2 Days: everything you need to know